Perspective | Amid pandemic, New Orleans pastor uses Zion Williamson to lift a virtual congregation

 “This is a moment we didn’t ask for, but if we can do that, we can come out with a stronger set of relationships that don’t happen if not for these circumstances.”

-Anglim has three known cases of the coronavirus in his church.
-Two members seem on their way to recovery.
-The third person, a man in his 60s, is sedated and on a ventilator.
+Anglim has four known cases of the coronavirus in his church.
+Two members have required a ventilator, but all four seem to be progressing toward recovery.
 As a pastor, as a community leader, Anglim spends the majority of his free time trying to determine how he and the church can make a positive impact.
 He has had to guide people through Katrina and numerous cases of police lethality that wounded the hearts of his congregation.
 The latest challenge is unprecedented, however.

 “It makes it real for us,” Anglim said of the church’s covid-19 cases.
 “If you don’t have a story like that, it’s just a matter of time.
 We need to connect and embrace people from all walks of life with our concern.
 If people don’t have a church, they’re going to find out how much they need one.”